ECT261 Practice Test II

 d) None of these

-c) Prevent local oscillator frequency drift
+c) One-half the local oscillator frequency

 d) None of these

-21. What section of a superheterodyne receiver is responsible for attenuation of the image frequency?
+22. What section of a superheterodyne receiver is responsible for attenuation of the image frequency?

 a) Detector